-2.4.3.3.2 Guam Reef Fish
+2.4.3.2.2 Guam Reef Fish

-Coral reef fish were also included in the 2011 small boat survey (Hospital and Beavers 2014).
-Approximately 33% of respondents reported atulai fishing, 32% spearfishing, and 8% net fishing.
+Coral reef fish were also included in the 2018 small boat survey (Dombrow et al. 2025).
+Approximately 18% of respondents reported atulai fishing, 35% spearfishing, and 7% net fishing.
 Atulai was identified as the primary target by 31%, 20% indicated spearfishing, and 4% indicated net fishing as their primary gear type.
-Fishers who primarily targeted reef fish sold their catch mainly through the Guam Fisherman's Cooperative Association (37%) or to friends, neighbors, and co-workers (51%).
-For the most part, respondents self-identified as subsistence fishers (46%), purely recreational fishers (46%), cultural fishers (38.5%), and recreational expense fishers (31%) although respondents spanned all response categories except full-time commercial (i.e., part-time commercial, recreational expense, purely recreational, subsistence, and cultural).
+Fishers caught an annual average of 95 pounds (median of 51 pounds) of reef fish in 2017.
+On average reef fishing accounted for 20% of income from fishing, and a typical nearshore fishing trip (which includes reef fish and atulai) cost \$153.
+84% of respondents indicated that reef fish was important for sustenance.
+The catch of fishers who primarily targeted reef fish was mostly consumed at home (39%), or given to family members (21%), or given the friends and neighbors (14%).
+Only 11% of the catch was sold.
+For the most part, they identified their motivation for fishing as subsistence (71%), cultural (35%), purely recreation (24%), recreational expense (24%), or part-time commercial (12%).
+No fishers targeting reef fish identified full-time commercial fishing as a motivation.
 Over half of respondents identified multiple motivations (54%).

-2.4.3.3.3 Guam Crustaceans
+2.4.3.2.3 Guam Crustaceans